 This guide aims at helping developers program within the Frama-C platform, in particular for developing a new analysis or a new source-to-source transformation through a new plug-in.
 For this purpose, it provides a step-by-step tutorial, a general presentation of the Frama-C software architecture, a set of Frama-C-specific programming rules and an overview of the API of the Frama-C kernel.
 However it does not provide a complete documentation of the Frama-C plug-ins.
 This API and, in particular, it does not describe the API of existing Frama-C plug-ins.
-This API is documented in the html source code generated by make doc (see Section 5.19.1 for additional details about this documentation).
+This API is documented in the html source code generated by make doc (see Section 4.19.1 for additional details about this documentation).

-This guide introduces neither the use of Frama-C which is the purpose of the user manual [4], nor the use of plug-ins which are documented in separated and dedicated manuals [8, 5, 2].
+This guide introduces neither the use of Frama-C which is the purpose of the user manual [4] and of the reference article [8], nor the use of plug-ins which are documented in separated and dedicated manuals [2, 5, 10, 13, 20].
 We assume that the reader of this guide already read the Frama-C user manual and knows the main Frama-C concepts.